Wednesday, June 03, 2009

-While my fiction friends can weave a tale to take me on a reading fantasy, I doubt I would enjoy reading their book if someone didn’t edit for them.
+While my fiction friends can weave a tale to take me on a reading fantasy, I doubt I would enjoy reading their book if someone didn’t edit it for them.
 Right-brained writers need left-brained editors!
-I enjoy getting my hands on their manuscript and making mechanical magic happen.

-Perfectionist types (like me) do well with non-fiction books like self-help, medical or scientific research, political issues—those “serious” genres—because we pay such close attention to detail.
-I normally have my bibliography completed long before I am satisfied that the piece is ready to be released to a publisher or printer.
+Perfectionist types do well with non-fiction books like self-help, medical or scientific research, political issues—those “serious” genres—because they pay such close attention to detail.
+They will most likely have their bibliography completed long before they are satisfied that the copy is ready to be released to a publisher or printer.
 We are our own worst critic!
 We could take a lesson from right-brained writers.

 I have three tips that I believe are necessary to make writing good and powerful.
 These apply regardless of which type of writer you may be:

 1. Write to your target audience.
 Fiction or nonfiction, keep your reader in mind.
-What age, education level, interests and expectations do they have?
+What age, education level, interests, and expectations do they have?
 Deliver to the customer.
 This is especially important if you are a freelancer writing for a client.
-Know their market and their business well enough to be their customer or employee.
+Know the client’s market and business.

 3. Have someone proofread for you.
 If I let a piece sit for a few days before I come back to it, I will catch most of my errors, but I still appreciate having someone proofread my work before it goes out.